Symphony No. 2 (Sibelius): Structure

-Sibelius scored his second symphony for an orchestra consisting of standard instruments:

-2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, and strings.

-It is written in four movements:
+The Second Symphony is written in four movements:

 It is his longest symphony, with a duration of approximately 45 minutes.

 First movement

 Tying in with Sibelius' philosophy on the art of the symphony—he wrote that he "admired [the symphony's] severity of style and the profound logic that created an inner connection between all the motifs"—the work grows almost organically out of a rising three-note motif heard at the opening of the work, first unstable and pastoral, then appearing in many guises throughout the entire symphony (and indeed forming the basis for most of the material), including forming the dramatic theme of the finale.
 More phrases are invisibly introduced, although very much related, creating a jigsaw puzzle-like effect.
 It is only at the climax of the movement that the full theme is heard.

 Second movement

 In his villa in Rapallo, Sibelius wrote: "Don Juan.
 I was sitting in the dark in my castle when a stranger entered.
 I asked who he could be again and again – but there was no answer.
 I tried to make him laugh but he remained silent.
 At last the stranger began to sing – then Don Juan knew who it was.
 It was death."
 On the same piece of paper, he wrote the bassoon theme for the first part of the second movement, out of which a pizzicatoed string "walking bass" stems.
 Two months later in Florence, he drafted the second theme, with a note reading "Christus," perhaps symbolizing the death and resurrection of the movement, or even of Finland.
 Scholars also suggest that Sibelius modeled the second movement after Dante's Divine Comedy.
 Nonetheless, Robert Kajanus said that the movement "strikes one as the most broken-hearted protest against all the injustice that threatens at the present time to deprive the sun of its light and our flowers of their scent."
 The movement culminates with a towering, brassy theme, following by an ethereal, mist-like motif in the divided strings.